matthewjlutz/MASec-info-flow/README.md

 ```

 ## Credits
 This project was developed by Matthew Lutz and Nyasha Duri as part of the [Multi-Agent Security Research Sprint](https://alignmentjam.com/jam/masec) organized by [Apart Research](https://www.apartresearch.com/sprints).
-See our project report, including preliminary results, [here](https://www.apartresearch.com/project/fishing-for-the-answer-mapping-the-flow-of-information-in-llm-agent-groups-using-lessons-from-fish-schools).
+Our project report with preliminary results can be found [here](https://www.apartresearch.com/project/fishing-for-the-answer-mapping-the-flow-of-information-in-llm-agent-groups-using-lessons-from-fish-schools).